 - A. Conductors: Install solid conductor for No. 8 AWG and smaller, and stranded conductors for No. 6 AWG and larger unless otherwise indicated. - B. Conductor Terminations and Connections: - 1.
-Pipe and Equipment Grounding Conductor Terminations: Bolted connectors. - 2.
-Underground Connections: Irreversible compression connectors except at test wells and as otherwise indicated. - 3.
-Connections to Ground Rods at Test Wells: Bolted connectors. - 4.
-Connections to Structural Steel: Welded connectors.
+Pipe and Equipment Grounding Conductor Terminations: Mechanical connectors. - 2.
+Underground Connections: Irreversible compression connectors.